-RIDCA will be responsible for ensuring that service users accepted to the service will do so with appropriate legal authorisation for their placement in that secure service.
-The type of service provided will reflect the high level of need for personal or public safety, such that the Court orders a secure placement.
+NIDCA will be responsible for ensuring that service users accepted in the service will do so with appropriate eligibility.
+The type of service provided will reflect the high level of need for personal or public safety, and compliance with any Court orders.